The Ladies Waldegrave

 The Ladies Waldegrave is a group portrait by Joshua Reynolds from 1780-81, now in the Scottish National Gallery, who acquired it in 1952.
 It shows the three daughters of James Waldegrave, 2nd Earl Waldegrave, and Maria Walpole – from left to right, Charlotte (holding a skein of silk), Elizabeth (winding Charlotte's skein onto a card) and Anna (producing tambour lace).
-Exhibited at the Royal Academy in 1781, it was commissioned the previous year by the subjects' mother in the hope of attracting potential suitors for them – all three of them were then unmarried.
+Exhibited at the Royal Academy Exhibition of 1781 at Somerset House, it was commissioned the previous year by the subjects' mother in the hope of attracting potential suitors for them – all three of them were at the time unmarried.